SandFrog/CS312Project2/README.md

 # How to Provision AWS:

-1. First We'll want to clone this repo, you can do that by issuing the command `cd ~/Documents && git clone https://github.com/SandFrog/cs312project2.git && cd cs312project2` to get started.
+1. First We'll want to clone this repo, you can do that by issuing the command `cd ~/Documents && git clone https://github.com/SandFrog/cs312project2.git && cd cs312project2`.
 2. Next we'll need to `chmod +x ./setup.sh` in order allow execution of the setup script.
 3. Now we can run `./setup.sh` in order to install the required tools.